debraysimon/tpxle-doc/docs/B-Feature-Topics/Integrate3PNS_1_C/README.md

 ### 2. Set up the uplink message flow on the 3rd party LoRaWAN Network Server

-Create a new HTTP (webhook) integration on the Helium/TTN Console with the parameters described below.
+Create a new HTTP (webhook) integration on the 3rd party network server console with the parameters described below.

 #### Helium console:
 Login to Helium Console [here][4]
 ![401-helium-integration](./images/401-helium-integration_.png)

-In case you use your tracker with Abeeway Device Managger or with your own application server
+In case you use your tracker with Abeeway Device Managger or with your own application server interfaced to ThingPark X Location Engine
 create a new HTTP (webhook) integration with the following parameters:
   - Url (for Helium): `https://community.thingpark.io/tpxle-nit/uplink_from_helium`
   - Header: `x-client-id: community-api/<YOUR_THINGPARK_COMMUNITY_USER_ID>`
   - Header: `x-client-secret: <YOUR_THINGPARK_COMMUNITY_PASSWORD>`

-In case you use your tracker with the Abeeway Mobile Application with *"Abeeway - Preview"* distributor
-create a new HTTP (webhook) integration with the following parameters:
+In case you use your tracker with the Abeeway Mobile Application and you selected the *"Abeeway - Preview"* distributor after login create a new HTTP (webhook) integration with the following parameters (the mobile app uses a specific realm):
   - Url (for Helium): `https://community.thingpark.io/tpxle-nit/uplink_from_helium`
   - Header: `x-client-id: <YOUR_MOBILE_APP_USER_ID>`
   - Header: `x-client-secret: <YOUR_MOBILE_APP_PASSWORD>`
   - Header: `x-realm: le-lab`
-  *Please note that the screensots below are not presenting the exact headers that need to be used for the Mobile App.
+  *Please note that the screenshots below are not presenting the exact headers that need to be used for the Mobile App.
 Please add and set the headers that are described here.*

 ![402-helium-integration-http](./images/402-helium-integration-http_.png)